Mariana-Tek/engineering-ladder/makers/senior_engineer.md

 - Provide constructive, actionable feedback to your colleagues in an empathetic way.
 - Suggest solutions to problems you notice with our product and processes.
 - Notice if morale is low, and work with the team to identify and address the causes.
-- Coach junior engineers via pairing and code reviews.
+- Help other engineers learn and grow on an ad hoc basis via pairing and code reviews.
-- Volunteer to serve as a formal mentor for junior engineers.
+- Serve as a formal mentor to engineers who are earlier in their careers.
 - Participate in engineering interviews and provide thoughtful feedback.

 [Example Behaviors](/README.md#example-behaviors):